 An unpredictable nightclub for the adventurous

-After spending a day at the beach, you might be ready to party hard at night.
+After spending a day at some of the best beaches in Fort Lauderdale, you might be ready to party hard at night.
 America’s Backyard is just the place to do it.
-At “South Florida’s largest 21 and up outdoor party,” locals and tourists alike take advantage of the drink specials and high-energy dance floor.
+At “South Florida’s largest 21 and up outdoor party,” locals and tourists alike take advantage of the drink special of the night and high-energy dance floor.
 Every night is different, so you definitely won’t be bored.

 All these spots throughout downtown Fort Lauderdale highlight how fun and diverse the city is.
 You can visit them all or just pick your favorites.
 In a town so memorable, you’ll make memories that you won’t forget, no matter how many cocktails or craft beers you have.